 Our main priority is bringing you the best locally grown produce.
 Local produce has not only travelled fewer miles to get to your plate but is more diverse and seasonal.
 Buying local helps us re-connect with where our food comes from and makes for a much more exciting diet.
-We currently work with over 15 local producers, ( like Pete from Westmill on the left) the majority of which are based within 25 miles of Oxford and we’re constantly looking to forge more partnerships so this number is growing month on month.
+We currently work with over 18 local producers, ( like Jamie from Blacklands Organic on the left), which are based within 25 miles of Oxford and we’re constantly looking to forge more partnerships so this number is growing month on month.

 We only stock produce that we are happy has been produced in an ecologically-friendly and sustainable way.
 This means that most of our local produce is organic or grown on farms working towards organic certification.
-If we have to look outside the local area for our produce we ensure it’s organic and that’s it’s transported in the most environmentally friendly possible.
+If we have to look outside the local area for our produce we ensure it’s organic, has little or no packaging, and that’s it’s transported in the most environmentally friendly possible.
 Transparency is key so we work closely with our suppliers to understand where our produce is from and how it’s produced so you can be confident in what you’re buying.

 We are continually working to improve our sourcing over time and aim to source as much of our range from local organic and ecological farms as possible and to increase this percentage by building capacity in the local food system.